openstack/manila/doc/source/configuration/shared-file-systems/overview.rst

    -  The number of share networks that can be created.

+   -  The number of share groups that can be created.

+   -  The number of share group snapshots that can be created.

    You can revise the default quota values with the Shared File Systems CLI, so the limits placed by quotas are editable by admin users.